 By Jamie Hansen

 Barry recently joined an expert panel at the National Academy of Science, Engineering and Medicine (NASEM) that provided recommendations on how to bolster the Centers for Disease Control’s quarantine division to respond to and prevent future pandemics from entering the United States.

 Barry, the Drs.
 Ben and A. Jess Shenson Professor, Senior Associate Dean of Global Health, also recently established Pandemic Preparedness and Surveillance as a core pillar of CIGH’s efforts.
-As an initial step, CIGH has partnered with The FTX Foundation to launch a new $1.5 million seed grant initiative to catalyze research and innovation around pandemic preparedness.
+As an initial step, CIGH is partnering with funders to launch a new $1.5 million seed grant initiative to catalyze research and innovation around pandemic preparedness.